jonaslagoni/jonaslagoni/README.md

       <img src="asyncapi.png" alt="AsyncAPI logo"/>AsyncAPI was a spare-time project turned full-time job at <a href="https://www.postman.com/">Postman</a> for an amazing 4 years and still engaged with the project.
 I am part of the <a href="https://www.asyncapi.com/community/tsc">AsyncAPI Technical Steering Committee</a>, release coordinator for v3, and maintainer and creator of a bunch of the <a href="https://github.com/orgs/asyncapi/repositories">open source tools</a> such as;</br>
       <ul>
         <li><a href="https://github.com/asyncapi/modelina">Modelina</a> a library I started with <a href="https://github.com/magicmatatjahu">Maciej</a> for generating models from various inputs (AsyncAPI, OpenAPI, JSON Schema, TypeScript models, etc) into various outputs (TypeScript, C#, Python, etc).
 Try it here <a href="https://modelina.org/playground">modelina.org/playground</a></li>
-        <li><a href="https://github.com/asyncapi/EDAVisualiser/">EDAVisualiser</a> a visualization tool for simple and complex systems, which support all the major design frameworks, React, Next, Vue, Angular, etc. Try it here <a href="https://asyncapi.github.io/EDAVisualiser">asyncapi.github.io/EDAVisualiser</a></li>
+        <li><a href="https://github.com/asyncapi/EDAVisualiser/">EDAVisualiser</a> a visualization tool for simple and complex systems, which supports all the major design frameworks, React, Next, Vue, Angular, etc. Try it here <a href="https://asyncapi.github.io/EDAVisualiser">asyncapi.github.io/EDAVisualiser</a></li>
         <li><a href="https://github.com/asyncapi/generator-react-sdk">React SDK</a> a contender to Nunjucks to render templates that could be anything.
 Read more here <a href="https://www.asyncapi.com/docs/tools/generator/react-render-engine">asyncapi.com/docs/tools/generator/react-render-engine</a></li>
       </ul>
     </td>
   </tr>
 </table>

-# Tooling
+## Tooling
-Here are all the tools I am actively maintaining;
+Here are all the tools I am doing some kind of maintenance on;

+- <a href="https://github.com/the-codegen-project/cli">The Codegen Project CLI</a> - the next-gen code generator that easily can be integrated into any project (regardless of language) that simplifies the implementation and testing phase.
+- <a href="https://github.com/asyncapi/modelina">Modelina</a> - A library I started with <a href="https://github.com/magicmatatjahu">Maciej</a> for generating models from various inputs (AsyncAPI, OpenAPI, JSON Schema, TypeScript models, etc) into various outputs (TypeScript, C#, Python, etc).
+Try it here <a href="https://modelina.org/playground">modelina.org/playground</a>.
+- <a href="https://github.com/asyncapi/EDAVisualiser">EDAVisualiser</a> - A visualization tool for simple and complex systems, which supports all the major design frameworks, React, Next, Vue, Angular, etc. Try it here <a href="https://asyncapi.github.io/EDAVisualiser">asyncapi.github.io/EDAVisualiser</a>.
+- <a href="https://github.com/asyncapi/generator-react-sdk">React SDK</a> - A contender to Nunjucks to generate anything from templates while enabling easy debugging and testing.
+Read more here <a href="https://www.asyncapi.com/docs/tools/generator/react-render-engine">asyncapi.com/docs/tools/generator/react-render-engine</a>.
+- <a href="https://github.com/asyncapi/parser-js">AsyncAPI JS/TS Parser</a> - Enable easy interaction with AsyncAPI documents and give a production-level abstraction so you don't have to change your implementation when new AsyncAPI versions get released.
+- <a href="https://github.com/asyncapi/generator">AsyncAPI Generator</a> - can generate anything from AsyncAPI using templates.
+- <a href="https://github.com/asyncapi/converter-js">AsyncAPI Converter</a> - can convert to AsyncAPI from OpenAPI, Postman Collection, and upgrade when new AsyncAPI versions occur.
-- <h5>GH Action for bumping .NET versions</h5> <a href="https://github.com/jonaslagoni/gh-action-dotnet-bump">Automatically bump .NET/C# version</a> of libraries, by following semantic release.
+- <a href="https://github.com/jonaslagoni/gh-action-dotnet-bump">GH Action for bumping .NET versions</a> - Automatically bump .NET/C# version of libraries, by following semantic release.
-- <h5>GH Action for bumping AsyncAPI documents</h5> <a href="https://github.com/jonaslagoni/gh-action-asyncapi-document-bump">Automatically bump the application version for AsyncAPI documents</a> by following semantic release.
+- <a href="https://github.com/jonaslagoni/gh-action-asyncapi-document-bump">GH Action for bumping AsyncAPI documents</a> - Automatically bump the application version for AsyncAPI documents by following semantic release.
+- <a href="https://github.com/asyncapi/spec-json-schemas">AsyncAPI JSON Schema collection</a> - The collection of JSON Schema documents that can validate all AsyncAPI versions, while still being maintainable through bundling, testing, and linting.

 <details>
-  <summary>Here is a list of all the previous libraries and projects I have worked on.</summary>
+  <summary>Here is a list of all the previous/archived libraries and projects I have worked on;</summary>

 - https://github.com/jonaslagoni/Wizard-Of-Treldan, university group project, 2d and 2 different UI games in one, with a custom game engine, written in Java.
 - https://github.com/jonaslagoni/NEON, university group project, a 2d tower defense game, using OSGi to use a modular system to load and unload towers, maps, game modes, etc on the fly, build upon libgdx, written in Java.